Our whole school curriculum is linked to our school values and sets out the core principles of what and how we teach our students.

 Key Stage 4

 Our broad and balanced two-year Key Stage 4 curriculum, which includes appropriate technical awards and BTECs, has been specifically designed to meet our students’ needs, aptitudes and interests.
 Our Options process offers a good degree of flexibility and students are able to select and study a personalised portfolio of qualifications appropriate to their aspirations and interests.
 There is a strong commitment to ensuring that students’ choices are met as we believe that students who approach their studies with interest and commitment achieve the best possible outcomes.
-All students have the option to choose three subjects for their Key Stage 4 courses.
-Potential high-achieving students are invited to study a fourth option as part of our Aspire Curriculum.
-Some students are invited to study Future Learning Curriculum which is designed to help them bridge the gap between school and college or apprenticeship.
+We have a bespoke approach consisting of 3 pathways; red for our target high attainers, orange for our target middle attainers and yellow for students who require additional support to help bridge the gap between school and their post 16 education.
+Students on the red pathway study 10 qualifications whilst those on orange and yellow pathways study 9 and 8 respectively.

 ‘Careers information, advice and guidance are strengths of the school.
 Pupils are supported well to think about their aspirations and interest when choosing which subjects to study' Ofsted 2019

-Students study English Language and English Literature, Mathematics, Science.
-All students also select to study either History, Geography, French, Spanish or Triple Science.
-Students have two further option choices.
-The range of 20 option courses available to students provides breath to a student’s curriculum and prepares them well for Further and Higher Education and the demands of the 21st century workplace.
+Students study English Language and English Literature, Mathematics, Science and RE.
+Students on the red pathway study a Humanities subject, a Modern Foreign Language plus 2 other subjects of their choice which also includes Astronomy, Economics, Psychology and Statistics.
+Students on the orange pathway, study either History, Geography, French, Spanish or Triple Science plus 2 other subjects of their choice.
+Our yellow pathway students study our Future Learning Certificate plus 2 other subjects of their choice.
+The range of 24 or 20 option courses available to students provides breath to a student’s curriculum and prepares them well for Further and Higher Education and the demands of the 21st century workplace.

 The Key Stage 4 Curriculum complies with the requirement that: